Stranger in Town (Del Shannon song)

 "Stranger in Town" is a 1965 song by Del Shannon.
 Written by Shannon, it is the opening track on the album 1,661 Seconds with Del Shannon.
-It was released as a single, a follow-up (both chronologically and thematically) to Shannon's top-ten hit "Keep Searchin' (We'll Follow the Sun)", but was not as successful, reaching No. 4 in Canada, No. 30 on the Billboard Hot 100 chart in the USA, and No. 40 on the UK's Record Retailer chart.
-"Stranger in Town" was Shannon's last top 40 hit in the US of the 1960s.
+It was released as a single, a follow-up (both chronologically and thematically) to Shannon's top-10 hit "Keep Searchin' (We'll Follow the Sun)", but was not as successful, reaching number four in Canada, number 30 on the Billboard Hot 100 chart in the USA, and number 40 on the UK's Record Retailer chart.
+"Stranger in Town" was Shannon's last top-40 hit in the US of the 1960s.

-"Stranger in Town"... it's one long bleat of terror, the singer and his lover pursued by some unnameable person for reasons just beyond the fringe of rational understanding.
+"Stranger in Town"... it's one long bleat of terror, the singer and his lover pursued by some unnamable person for reasons just beyond the fringe of rational understanding.